34% of startups fail due to lack of product-market fit. Learn how to avoid it for only $15!

 May was a great month.
 I published lots of interviews, one of which went viral on HN.
-A lot of people arrived at the website and subscribed to Failory newsletter.
-Our social networks kept growing.
-And I was able to sell an advertisement on the homepage, which meant $300.
+Our social networks kept growing, and I was able to sell an advertisement on the homepage, which meant $300.
 Go on to read about May marketing strategies, numbers and revenue.

 May went particularly well.
 Not only in terms of traffic and email subscribers, but also in revenue.
 It was the month with the biggest earnings, which is the result of the sale of an advertisement on the homepage.
 Failory's SERPs kept increasing, the social networks grew a lot and the newsletter beat the 4,500 subscribers goal.

 Now, let's move into this month marketing strategies, numbers, and revenue & expenses report.

 One more time, all of my marketing efforts consisted of content promotion, social media, and SEO.
 Well, in fact, I didn't put a lot of focus on marketing as I was really occupied with a really great project I am launching really soon called Startup Cemetery, in which I analyze the failure of +100 big companies.
 However, these three channels were the ones that drove the highest amount of traffic to the website in May.

 Publishing and promoting Failory's interviews was the #1 strategy in terms of traffic driven.
 Only 3 interviews meant 27,689 page views, which represented the 34.99% of the total amount of page views on May.
 So, which were these three interviews and why did they do it that well?
 Let's analyze them.

 One of these three interviews is called “Growing a Time Tracking Software to $316,000/Month”, in which I interviewed Dave Nevogt, a 38 years old entrepreneur who built Hubstaff.
 It is a really insightful and long interview (3,308 words) which fits developers' interests and freelancers' attraction.